simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 <br>
 <H1>Copy Data From Oracle To Cassandra</H1>
 We now have 1.7GB of data in Oracle.
-The next objective is to see how much space that 1.7GB occupies when it is copied to Cassandra, and what impact Cassandra on-disk compression and the new Cassandra 3.0 storage engine will have on those numbers.
+The next objective is to see how much space that the 1.7GB of data in Oracle occupies when it is copied to Cassandra.
+What impact does Cassandra on-disk compression and the new Cassandra 3.0 storage engine  have on those numbers?

 So all is looking good on the Oracle side.
 Now time to turn to Cassandra and Spark.
+We're going to use Spark to read the data from the Oracle table via JDBC using the Oracle JDBC driver.

 <h2>Download Oracle ojdbc7.jar</h2>
 We have to add the Oracle JDBC jar file to our Spark classpath so that Spark knows how to talk to the Oracle database.

 <br>
-<h2>Using The Oracle JDBC Driver</h2>
+<h3>Using The Oracle JDBC Driver</h3>
 For this test we only need the jdbc driver file on our single (SparkMaster) node.
 In a bigger cluster we would need to distribute it to the slave nodes too.